fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 Figure 3 illustrates how the tokenizer operates within the Transformer architecture.
-Given an input sequence, the tokenizer first converts each token into a unique index and retrieves the corresponding embedding.
-These embeddings are then fed into the Transformer model to predict the next tokens.
+Given an input sequence, the tokenizer first converts tokens into a set of dictionary indices.
+Then, these indices are used to retrieve the corresponding embeddings.
+Next, these embeddings are then fed into the Transformer model to predict the next tokens.
 The output of the Transformer—namely, the predicted token embeddings—is mapped back to their respective indices and decoded into human-readable words.

 ![tokenization](https://github.com/fudonglin/fudonglin.github.io/blob/main/_posts/2025-07-04-transformer/tokenization.png?raw=true)